-Pursuant to Proposal No. 1, Board members will be elected at the annual meeting to fill nine seats on the Board to serve until the next annual meeting of stockholders, and until their respective successors are elected and qualified, under a "majority vote" standard.
-The majority voting standard means that, even though there are nine nominees in total for the nine Board seats, a nominee will be elected only if they receive an affirmative "for" vote from stockholders owning, as of the Record Date, at least a majority of the shares present and voted at the meeting in such nominee's election by proxy or in person.
+Pursuant to Proposal No. 1, Board members will be elected at the annual meeting to fill eleven seats on the Board to serve until the next annual meeting of stockholders, and until their respective successors are elected and qualified, under a "majority vote" standard.
+The majority voting standard means that, even though there are eleven nominees in total for the eleven Board seats, a nominee will be elected only if they receive an affirmative "for" vote from stockholders owning, as of the Record Date, at least a majority of the shares present and voted at the meeting in such nominee's election by proxy or in person.
 If an incumbent fails to receive the required majority, their previously submitted resignation will be promptly considered by the Board.
-Each stockholder may cast one vote ("for", "against" or "abstain"), per share held, for each of the nine nominees.
+Each stockholder may cast one vote ("for", "against" or "abstain"), per share held, for each of the eleven nominees.
 Stockholders may not cumulate votes in the election of directors.

-Each share is entitled to one vote on Proposals No. 2 and 3.
-Votes may be cast "for," "against" or "abstain" on Proposals No. 2 and 3.
-Approval of Proposals No. 2 and 3 requires the affirmative vote of a majority of the shares of common stock having voting power present, in person or represented by proxy, at the meeting.
+Each share is entitled to one vote on Proposals No. 2, 3 and 4.
+Votes may be cast "for," "against" or "abstain" on Proposals No. 2 and 4.
+Approval of Proposals No. 2 and 4 requires the affirmative vote of a majority of the shares of common stock having voting power present, in person or represented by proxy, at the meeting.
+Votes may be cast for "one year", "two years", "three years" or "abstain" on Proposal No. 3, and the option of one year, two years, or three years that receives the highest number of votes cast will be the frequency of the vote that has been approved by stockholders on an advisory basis, even if that alternative does not receive a majority of the votes cast.